The finger bone's connected to the hand bone,

 Now shake dem skeleton bones!

 When I think about the process of flinging a spear with an atlatl weapon system, the above tune comes to mind.
 Many of us remember this song from our childhoods.
 The various muscles and bones in the human body work together in unison and harmony to make us move.
 To make a successful atlatl throw, various components in the atlatl weapon system and the human body must work together in unison and harmony.
-One difference between the atlatl weapon system and the human body is that in the atlatl process one of the components detaches from the rest of the components; the atlatl spear.
-We better hope that we don't have any detaching components from the human body!
+One difference between the atlatl weapon system and the human body is that, in the throwing process, one of the components detaches from the rest of the components: the atlatl spear or dart.
+We'd better hope that we don't have any detaching components from the human body!

 Most experts believe that prehistoric humans